 The first key step in your charity’s successful management of staff and volunteers is simply being aware of its importance and getting the small things right.

-- Develop a positive, welcoming culture at your charity
+- Develop a positive, welcoming culture at your charity.

-- Say thanks – and mean it
+- Say thanks – and mean it.

-- Keep them motivated and interested – for example, through new responsibilities or opportunities to learn
+- Keep them motivated and interested – for example, through new responsibilities or opportunities to learn.

 - Ensure there are ways staff and volunteers can provide feedback, or channels through which they can access help and support.

-- Is their pay and documentation up-to-date?
+- their pay and documentation are up to date

-- Have they returned any charity equipment they might have been using.
+- they have returned any charity equipment they might have been using

 Practical handover and induction processes are also part of successful staff and volunteer management.